The Women's

 Executions Project

-Resources and a working dataset encompassing state-sanctioned executions of all women occurring in the United States
+This website is dedicated to the collection of resources and a working dataset of women executed in the United States.

 An equally important impetus of this project is to honor the years of research of Alabama's very own M. Watt Espy, who is recognized as "America's foremost historian of executions" (Equal Justice Initiative).
 Running parallel to the construction of WEB is an ongoing project which addresses the privileging of knowledge in academia and the publish or perish attitudes that serve to minimize the work of non-traditional researchers or those whose approach may present uncomfortable narratives.
 This project does challenge the misplaced reverence for the "Espy File," explained in more detail on the Project Resources page.
 It is the papers of M. Watt Espy housed at the M.E.
 Grenander Department of Special Collections & Archives that served as one of the primary sources for data verification.